OpenAgFunding/development/docs/extensions.md

 This addition has been accepted and taken forward by the IATI secretariat for inclusion in version 2.03.
 Discussion and subsequent consensus can be found [here](https://discuss.iatistandard.org/t/non-statistical-secondary-sectors-excluded-2-03/849/).

-However, the next new version of IATI might not be released for a while, but users want to get going!
+However, the new version of IATI might not be released for a while, but users want to get going!
 This is where extensions come in.
-IATI XML based standard allows publishers to declare their own extensions using a [namespace extension](http://iatistandard.org/202/namespaces-extensions/).
+The IATI XML based standard allows publishers to declare their own extensions using a [namespace extension](http://iatistandard.org/202/namespaces-extensions/).